tiwarylab/State-Predictive-Information-Bottleneck/README.md

 python test_model.py	-dt	# Time delay delta t in terms of # of minimal time resolution of the trajectory data
 			-d	# Dimension of RC or bottleneck
 			-K	# Number of pseudo inputs
-			-n1	# Number of nodes in each hidden layer of the encoder -n2	# Number of nodes in each hidden layer of the decoder -epochs
+			-encoder_type	# Encoder type (Linear or Nonlinear) -n1	# Number of nodes in each hidden layer of the encoder -n2	# Number of nodes in each hidden layer of the decoder -bs # Batch size
-			-m	# Refinement interval in terms of # of training steps -bs # Batch size
+			-threshold	# Threshold in terms of the change of the predicted state population for measuring the convergence of the training
+			-patience	# Number of epochs with the change of the state population smaller than the threshold after which this iteration of the training finishes
 			-min_refinements	# Minimum refinements
 			-lr	# Learning rate of Adam optimizer
 			-b	# Hyperparameter beta